bytefish/bytefish.de/pages/notes.md

 I could then use Apache Flink to detect various pattern in traffic like “Light Congestion”, “Severe Congestion”, “Traffic Jam”.
 The interesting thing here is, that we could use the CEP with different windows and see how it works.

 In a later installment I am going to revive my “OpenSky Flight Tracker” project to also visualize traffic (or at least draw circles around alarms).
-I have to see, Hö complicated coloring road segments are.
+I have to see, how complicated coloring road segments are.
 But the possibilities with this experiment are endless!

 However, the week ahead is again filled with family things to do.
 So there is no leisure time left for my “very important side projects”.